farisachugthai/ipython/docs/source/exception_handling.rst

 This can potentially be very slow, if you happen to have a huge data structure whose string representation is complex to compute.

-Your computer may appear to freeze for a while with cpu usage at 100%.
+Your computer may appear to freeze for a while with CPU usage at 100%.
 If this occurs, you can cancel the traceback with Ctrl-C (maybe hitting it more than once).